hassananas1/Anas-Hassan/README.md

 - 👋 Hi, I’m Anas Hassan
 - 👀 I’m interested in Computer Science and Information Systems.
 I am currently studying at Seattle Pacific University (SPU).
-- 🌱 I’m currently learning C++.
-Data structures to be more specific.
-I am currently in Data Structures II.
+- 🌱 I’m currently learning C++ with Data structures and Algorithms.
 - 💞️ I’m looking for opportunities in software engineering through an internship.
 - 📫 How to reach me
   Email: anas.12222@gmail.com